 Skip to main content

-Practical Income Manual 2021.
+Practical manual for Income Tax 2021.

-Option to pay taxes jointly with children
+Option to file taxes jointly with children

-Without guard and shared custody
+Without guard and custody

-With guard and shared custody
+With shared guard and custody

-The option to pay taxes jointly with the children can be exercised by either of the two parents (but only one of them).
+The option to pay taxes jointly with the children can be exercised by either of the two parents (but only one of them)

-Minimum per
+Minimum by

 descendants